man-k28/CryptoShloma/README.md

 ## Compilation depends

-* [Qt 5.12.10](https://www.qt.io/download-open-source) (min Qt 5.12.8 you can setup manually in cmake file).
-Not recommended version above (minor) 5.12 release due to bugs in the QWebSockets (you can catch SIGFAULT). <br>You only need to install Qt 5.12.10 Prebuilt Components for Desktop in Qt MaintenenceTool, all modules are not necessary.
+* [Qt 5.12 min](https://www.qt.io/download-open-source) You only need to install Qt Prebuilt Components for Desktop in Qt MaintenenceTool, all modules are not necessary.
 * OpenSSL 1.1 (installed from Qt MaintenenceTool)
 * [CuteLogger](https://github.com/man-k28/CuteLogger) (forked version, build included in project)